cds-snc/covid-alert-portal/README.md

 - `SU_DEFAULT_PASSWORD`: Setting to trigger the creation of a default superuser the first time the app is provisioned.
 If this variable exists, a default superuser will be created at `admin@cds-snc.ca` with this password.

 - `QRCODE_SIGNATURE_PRIVATE_KEY`: Private key for signing QR Code payloads.
 Should be a Base64 encoded key generated with the [PyNaCl encryption library](https://pynacl.readthedocs.io/)

+- `APP_SWITCH`: Should be set to `QRCODE` or nothing.
+This determines whether the app will run in "Registration site" mode, or "Portal" mode.

 ##### database configuration